 Organizations: Cooperatives and Nonprofits

-Full course for one semester.
+One unit semester course.
 Organizations are central to our daily lives.
 They reflect and shape opportunity; create or contest status hierarchies of gender, race, and privilege; generate and alter power relations; and are products and producers of social capital.
 This course examines in depth two kinds of organizations—cooperatives and nonprofits.
 Despite the emphasis in our capitalist society on corporate hierarchies, individual profit seeking, and the market, we rely to a striking extent on cooperatives, nonprofits, and kindred forms to organize our efforts and get work done.
 This course will explore these organizing strategies, critically addressing 1) their history, evolution, and prospects; 2) their important role in public policy and everyday economic life; and 3) their service as platforms for broader projects, including contesting corporate capitalism, promoting workplace democracy, fostering community and economic development, overcoming dependency, empowering poor or marginalized groups, and achieving social justice.
 Prerequisite: Sociology 211 or consent of the instructor.
 Conference.
-Not offered 2021–22.
+Not offered 2022–23.

 Sociology 337 - The Collapse of Communism